-Here are the values that guide me when I teach, interact with students, and when I practice on my own.
+Here are the values that guide me when I teach, interact with students, and practice on my own:

-I’m committed to making yoga an accessible, fun, and transformative experience.
-I share the practice with a lot of enthusiasm in a non-dogmatic way.
+I’m committed to making this practice an accessible, fun, and transformative experience.

 I aim to demystify teachers and teachings.
 I support students in being empowered and connecting to their inner teacher and inner truth.

 Teachings are alive and evolving human creations.
 They are not pure and they are not immutable.

 Teacher are tools to be used by the students.
-They are not all knowing and they are not perfect.
+They are not all knowing and they are by all means not perfect.